tchemaly/tchemaly.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

- I am a Bioengineering PhD Candidate at Stanford University , advised by Prof. Brian Hargreaves and Dr. Nikolas Blevins.
-My research focus is augmented reality for head and neck surgery.
+ I am a Bioengineering PhD Candidate at Stanford University.

+ My research focus is augmented reality for head and neck surgery, and I am advised by Prof. Brian Hargreaves and Dr. Nikolas Blevins. .
 I am fortunate to collaborate with multiple Stanford groups including the [Surgical Simulation lab](https://med.stanford.edu/cardinalsim.html), the [Incubator for Medical Mixed and Extended Reality at Stanford (IMMERS)](https://med.stanford.edu/immers.html) , the [Visualization Lab](https://neuroscience.stanford.edu/shared-resources/visualization-lab), the [Body Magnetic Resonance (BMR) Group](https://med.stanford.edu/bmrgroup.html), and the [Salisbury Robotics Lab](https://sr.stanford.edu/?page_id=1217).

 I am proudly the co-president of [Stanford XR](https://www.stanfordxr.org/), Stanford University's student organization for extended reality.
 We work on building a community that encourages engagement, creates access, and supports innovation in the extended reality space.